-the owner of the property, before the trial court appointed the receiver.
-The Court in In re Rite-Way Tool specifically referred to its prior decision in In re Ever Krisp and determined that In re Ever Krisp was "not controlling of decision in the case at bar because there is a controlling factual difference" Thus, the Michigan Supreme Court did not modify its holding in In re Ever Krisp.
-Rather, the Michigan Supreme Court distinguished that decision.
-We conclude that the Michigan Supreme Court's decision in In re Rite-Way Tool did not modify its holding in In re Ever Krisp.
+Rite-Way Tool involved a case in which the state assessed the tax against the receivership.
+But Ever Krisp involved a case in which the state assessed the taxes against the owner of the property, before the trial court appointed the receiver.
+The Court in Rite-Way Tool specifically referred to its prior decision in Ever Krisp and determined that Ever Krisp was "not controlling of decision in the case at bar because there is a controlling factual difference..."
+Thus, the Court did not modify its holding in Ever Krisp.
+Rather, the Court distinguished that decision.
+We conclude that the Michigan Supreme Court's decision in Rite-Way Tool did not modify its holding in Ever Krisp.

-Woods also contends that In re Rite-Way Tool-not In re Ever Krisp-applies to the facts in this case, and thus the trial court erred by applying the holding in In re Ever Krisp.
+Woods also contends that Rite-Way Tool-not Ever Krisp-applies to the facts in this case, and thus the trial court erred by applying the holding in Ever Krisp.
 We disagree.

-Here, the taxes were assessed against the 44th Street property before the circuit court appointed Woods as receiver.
-Unlike in In re Ever Krisp, Kentwood did not assess the taxes while Woods was operating the business.
-Thus, we conclude that the circuit court did not err by applying In re Ever Krisp because In re Rite-Way Tool does not apply to the facts in this case.
+The taxes were assessed against the 44th Street property before the circuit court appointed Woods as receiver.
+Unlike in Rite-Way Tool, Kentwood did not assess the taxes while Woods was operating the business.
+Thus, we conclude that the circuit court did not err by applying Ever Krisp because Rite-Way Tool does not apply to the facts in this case.